vlaaad/vlaaad.github.io/reveal.md

 # Interacting with Reveal from code

 If value submitted to Reveal window is a map with `:vlaaad.reveal/command` key, instead of being shown in the output panel it will be interpreted as a command that will change the UI.
+Only queue-based windows accept commands by default (e.g. REPLs and a window created using `(ui)` fn).

+You can also use `(submit-command! ...)` fn to submit a command to all shown windows, or to submit a command to a subset of all windows filtered with predicate of window opts.

-There are 2 types of commands.
+There are 2 types of commands:

 ## Predefined commands

-There is a set of built-in commands defined in `vlaaad.reveal.ext` namespace that you can evaluate to control Reveal window:
+There is a set of built-in commands defined in `vlaaad.reveal` namespace that you can evaluate to control Reveal window:
 - `(submit value)` - submits a value to the output panel (even if the value is a command);
 - `(clear-output)` - clears the output panel;
 - `(open-view value)` - opens value in a result panel;
 - `(all ...commands)` - executes a sequence of commands at once;
-- `(dispose)` - disposes Reveal window.
+- `(dispose)` - disposes Reveal window;
+- `(minimize)` - minimizes the window;
+- `(restore)` - unminimizes the window;
+- `(toggle-minimized)` - switches between minimized/unminimized state of the window.

 ## Evaluated command forms